Dentures in Birmingham

 Maniscalco Cosmetic & General Dentistry in Birmingham offers consultation to those patients who need guidance whether they need dentures or not.
 Although the procedure of tooth implants is safe, according to the oral health condition of the patient, there may be some problems faced by the patients during and after the procedure of tooth implants.
 The success of tooth implant, as well as dentures, is dependent upon the health of tissues where the new artificial tooth is to be placed.
 Dr. Michael Maniscalo provides a free consultation to patients about the dentures procedure.

 If you are missing several teeth, or if your dental health is so compromised that extraction is the only reasonable option, then you are going to need a way to replace those teeth.
 You should never let missing teeth go unattended.
 This is because missing teeth will lead to loss of bone mass in your jaw.
-Also, if there are teeth remaining, they will naturally begin to grow toward the gaps, and this can make for a very bad bite as well as difficulty maintaining proper oral hygiene.
+Also, if there are teeth remaining, they will naturally begin to grow toward the gaps, which will result in having difficulty for maintaining proper oral hygiene.

 The best way by far of dealing with missing teeth is dental implants.
 However, they are expensive and not generally covered by dental insurers.
 If implants are not in your budget, dentures can be the next best option.